 - Jewish Museum (Jonas Danielplein): this popular museum is dedicated to the history and culture of Jews in the Netherlands.

-- Tassenmuseum – Museum of Bags and Purses (Herengracht 573): A big hit with the ladies, this museum houses an impressive collection of bags and purses throughout the ages.
+- Tassenmuseum – Museum of Bags and Purses (Herengracht 573): this museum houses an impressive collection of bags and purses throughout the ages.
 A great opportunity to gape at 3,000 bags and purses!

 - Pijpenkabinet – Pipe Museum (Prinsengracht 488): Situated in a beautiful canal house, the Pipe Museum has one of Europe’s largest collection of pipes.